• Skip to main content

 • 1 piece cucumber roughly 6cm long, de-seeded and finely sliced into matchsticks

-• 8 tbsp hoisin sauce
+• 8 tablespoon hoisin sauce

 Instructions